lulf/lulf.github.io/_drafts/2020-12-27-stigadigi.md

 # Software

 The [controller software](https://github.com/lulf/stigadigi) is written in Rust with great help from the nRF HAL crates for working with peripherals.
+The controller maintains a game state that is initialized when a game is started.
+The controller maintains the entire game state and all events throughout a game until one of the players reach the "winning score".

 # Future work